-Figure 3.13 Melanoma.
-Melanomas typically present as large brown or black patches with uneven borders and a raised surface. (credit: Image by the National Cancer Institute, PDM).
-From Betts et al., 2013.
-Licensed under CC BY 4.0.

-A melanoma is a cancer characterized by the uncontrolled growth of melanocytes, the pigment-producing cells in the epidermis.
+Figure 6.12 Squamous Cell Carcinoma Squamous cell carcinoma presents here as a lesion on a nose. (credit: the National Cancer Institute).
+From Betts, et al., 2013.
+Licensed under $\underline{CC}$ BY 4.0.
+Melanoma A melanoma is a cancer characterized by the uncontrolled growth of melanocytes, the pigmentproducing cells in the epidermis.
 Typically, a melanoma develops from a mole.
 It is the most fatal of all skin cancers, as it is highly metastatic and can be difficult to detect before it has spread to other organs.
-Melanomas usually appear as asymmetrical brown and black patches with uneven borders and a raised surface (see Figure 3.13).
+Melanomas usually appear as asymmetrical brown and black patches with uneven borders and a raised surface (see Figure 6.13).
 Treatment typically involves surgical excision and immunotherapy.

-ABCDE for Early Diagnosis

-Doctors often give their patients the following ABCDE mnemonic to help with the diagnosis of early-stage melanoma.
+ABCDE for Early Diagnosis Doctors often give their patients the following ABCDE mnemonic to help with the diagnosis of early-stage melanoma.
 If you observe a mole on your body displaying these signs, consult a doctor.

-- Asymmetry the two sides are not symmetrical

-- Borders the edges are irregular in shape

-- Color the color is varied shades of brown or black

-- Diameter it is larger than 6 mm (0.24 in)

-- Evolving its shape has changed
+Asymmetry - the two sides are not symmetrical Borders - the edges are irregular in shape Color - the color is varied shades of brown or black Diameter - it is larger than 6 mm (0.24 in) Evolving - its shape has changed